LOCO Feature Importance Inference without Data Splitting via Minipatch Ensembles: LOCO Inference via Minipatch Ensembles

+Inspired by the LOCO-Split \cite{lei2018distribution} and the Jackknife+-after-bootstrap algorithm \cite{kim2020predictive}, we propose the LOCO-MP algorithm (Algorithm \ref{algo:loco}) to conduct statistical inference for LOCO feature importance associated with minipatch predictors.
+In particular, suppose that one has trained a minipatch ensemble of $K$ members for a machine learning prediction task; the full predictive model is $\mu(\cdot;\boldsymbol{X},\boldsymbol{Y}) = \frac{1}{K}\sum_{k=1}^K\mu_k(\cdot)$, with $\mu_k(\cdot)$ defined in the step 1 of Algorithm \ref{algo:loco}.
+One then wants to perform LOCO inference on this trained model for diagnostic or auditing reasons, or formally, to {\em construct a confidence interval for $\Delta_j$ in \eqref{eq:loco_inference_target}, with $\mu_{\backslash j}(X_{\backslash j};\boldsymbol{X}_{:,\backslash j},\boldsymbol{Y})$ being a hypothetical reduced model, if one applies the same minipatch learning algorithm on $(\boldsymbol{X}_{:,\backslash j},\,\boldsymbol{Y})$. }

-Inspired by the LOCO-Split \cite{lei2014distribution} and the Jackknife+-after-bootstrap algorithm \cite{kim2020predictive}, we propose the LOCO-MP algorithm (Algorithm \ref{algo:loco}) for constructing $1-\alpha$ confidence intervals for $\Delta_j(\boldsymbol{X},\boldsymbol{Y})$ defined in \eqref{eq:target_inference}.
-For any base learner $H$, we first train prediction models for a large number of random minipatches; then we compute the leave-one-out and leave-one-covariate-out predictions for each observation $i=1,\dots,N$ and feature of interest $j$.
-The prediction error change due to feature occlusion can then be computed for each sample in the training data set ($\{\hat{\Delta}_j(X_i,Y_i)\}_{i=1}^N$).
-Since the conditional expectation of $\hat{\Delta}_j(X_i,Y_i)$ given $\boldsymbol{X}_{\backslash i,:}, \boldsymbol{Y}_{\backslash i}$ is very close to $\Delta_j(\boldsymbol{X},\boldsymbol{Y})$, we construct our confidence interval centered around their mean $\bar{\Delta}_j$.
+Instead of splitting the data and refitting the model, here we utilize the unique double-subsampling scheme of minipatch learning to construct the test statistic.
+Specifically, we can approximate the effect of feature occlusion by only averaging over minipatches without feature $j$; the non-conformity scores can be computed in a leave-one-out fashion, as leaving one observation out is as simple as leaving one feature out.
+As summarized in the step 2 and 3 of Algorithm \ref{algo:loco}, we compute the leave-one-observation-out and leave-one-covariate-out predictions for each observation $i=1,\dots,N$ and feature of interest $j$, and calculate the prediction error change due to feature occlusion for each sample in the training data set ($\{\hat{\Delta}_j(X_i,Y_i)\}_{i=1}^N$).
+Each $\hat{\Delta}_j(X_i,Y_i)$ illustrates the importance of feature $j$ when predicting sample $i$, if the predictive model is fitted without $i$.
+We then construct our confidence interval centered around their mean $\bar{\Delta}_j$, with the width calculated based on their sample variance.
 Note here that after the minipatch learning step, the computations for feature importance inference comes nearly for free since the remaining steps are simple averaging.
-Hence, we expect our approach to offer significant computational savings compared to any approach requiring data splitting and model refitting.
-This added benefit, however, comes at a potential cost: now there exists strong dependencies amongst the different $\hat{\Delta}_j(X_i,Y_i)$'s making theoretical analysis of our procedure challenging.
-Subsequently, we will show that we can overcome this under some mild assumptions on the minipatches to show that the confidence interval $\hat{C}_j$ based on normal approximation has asymptotically correct coverage.
+Furthermore, all samples are used both for training and testing with no data-splitting, and hence we provide inference for the model trained using all the data instead of a sub-model that can change with different random splits.
+This added benefit, however, comes at a potential cost: now there exist strong dependencies amongst the different $\hat{\Delta}_j(X_i,Y_i)$'s, making theoretical analysis of our procedure challenging.
+We will revisit this and show how we address this challenge in Section \ref{sec:coverage_guarantee}.